FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolautocomplete.md

 ### <a id="methods-minimumprefixlength"/>**MinimumPrefixLength(Int32)**

 Number minimum of chars to accept autocomplete
- <br>Default value : 3.
-If value less than 0 internal set to 0.
+ <br>Default value : 3.The value must be greater than or equal to 1

 ```csharp
 IControlAutoComplete MinimumPrefixLength(int value)